Ben-Moyer/pdsnd_github/README.md

 Credits:
 ----------
 I would like to thank Udacity and my student peers for helping me develop my skills.
-I would like to send a big thank you to:
+I would also like to send a big thank you to:

 /beingjainparas